 From issues found:

-The web monitoring extension generates potential issue alerts when it detects inappropriate Chrome web browsing.
+The web monitoring extension generates potential issue alerts when it detects inappropriate web browsing.
 Those potential issues can be reviewed in the Review Issues page on your dashboard.
-These issues will display a Chrome icon, as seen below:
+Whether on Edge or Chrome, these issues will display a Chrome icon, as seen below:

 How do I reach the Bark for Schools team?